Looking to cut your business income tax rate by up to 90%? Locating in Puerto Rico might be your answer — if you’re willing to play by their rules.

 That changed with Trump’s tax reform.
 Now, if you remain a U.S. resident while your corporation is getting the Puerto Rico tax break, the U.S. will tax the company an additional 6.5%.

 The only way to avoid this is to become a bona fide resident of Puerto Rico.
-This will involve moving your “center of life” to the island and spending at least 183 days of the year there.
-You will have to build a case that your financial activity, family home and possessions, social, professional and cultural ties are all in Puerto Rico.
+This will involve moving your “center of life” to the island and spend at least 183 days of the year there.
+You will have to build a case that your financial activity, family home, and possessions, social, professional, and cultural ties are all in Puerto Rico.
 You will also need a Puerto Rican voter’s registration and driver’s license.